rjcolo28/NodeZombies/README.md

 ![alt text](./READMEpics/gameStart.png)

-If the player guesses the same number the as the zombie's damage, the zombie looses health based on another randomly choosen number between 1 and 5.
+If the player guesses the same number the as the zombie's damage, the zombie looses health based on another randomly chosen number between 1 and 5.

 ![alt text](./READMEpics/playerHit.png)

-If the player guesses a different number from the zombie's damage, they loose health based on the second randomly choosen number.
+If the player guesses a different number from the zombie's damage, they loose health based on the second randomly chosen number.

 ![alt text](./READMEpics/zombieHit.png)